Karthik-Ragunath/RAD-NeRF/CODE_EXPLANATION_README.md

     }));
 }
 ```
-Here, we are going to take a deeper look at `ray_marching`.
-We initialize the xyzs, dirs and deltas tensors to zeros.
-Lets first see what these xyzs, dirs and deltas indicate
+Lets first see what these xyzs, dirs and deltas represent

 `xyzs` - holds the (x,y,z) coordinates of each sampled point along the rays when we perform `ray_marching`.
 Since there are `n_alive` rays in contention (after performing ray_marching where we took `n-1` steps previously) and since we are going to take `n_steps` in the current iteration of forward ray_marching, we would need: